UT Dallas Policy Navigator :: Discipline Dismissal and Grievances Section :: UTDBP3056 (v2)

 1. Naming of Delegate: If the vice president or administrative equivalent elects to appoint a delegate(s) to hear the appeal, the name or names will be furnished to the employee as soon as practical after the selection is made.
 If more than one person is appointed, one of them shall be designated in the notice to the employee to serve as chair.

 2. Challenges as to Fairness: An employee may challenge the fairness and impartiality of the vice president or administrative equivalent or an appointed delegate(s).
 The challenge must be in writing and must clearly state the factual basis for the challenge.
-A challenge of the vice president or administrative equivalent must be made within five (5) days of the date of the request for a hearing and a challenge of a delegate(s) must be made within five (5) days after the date of the notice appointing the delegate(s).
-It shall be up to the person challenged to determine whether he or she can serve with fairness and impartiality.
-If the challenged vice president or administrative equivalent determines that he or she cannot be fair and impartial in the consideration of the appeal, he or she shall appoint a delegate(s) to hear the appeal.
-If a challenged delegate(s) determines that he or she cannot be fair and impartial in the consideration of the appeal, the vice president or administrative equivalent shall appoint another delegate(s).
+A challenge of the vice president or administrative equivalent must be made within five (5) working days of the date of the request for a hearing and a challenge of a delegate(s) must be made within five (5) working days after the date of the notice appointing the delegate(s).
+It shall be up to the person challenged to determine whether they can serve with fairness and impartiality.
+If the challenged vice president or administrative equivalent determines that they cannot be fair and impartial in the consideration of the appeal, they shall appoint a delegate(s) to hear the appeal.
+If a challenged delegate(s) determines that they cannot be fair and impartial in the consideration of the appeal, the vice president or administrative equivalent shall appoint another delegate(s).

 3. Exchange of Information: At least five (5) working days prior to the time set for the hearing, the institutional representative for the appeal and the employee shall furnish each other with the names of the witnesses to be called, a summary of their expected testimony and a copy of each document, record or exhibit to be introduced at the hearing.